-As part of the review process, both State and Federal government resource agency officials were contacted to confirm that (1) resource agency recommendations provided during the FERC licensing process are still valid; and (2) the applicant is currently in compliance with those recommendations.
+As part of the review process, both State and Federal government resource agency officials were contacted to confirm that (1) resource agency recommendations provided during the FERC licensing process are still valid; and (2) the Applicant is currently in compliance with those recommendations.
 Following is a list of resource agencies that were contacted as part of the LIHI review process for this project:

-- o Maine Department of Environmental Protection (Maine DEP) - o Maine Department of Inland Fisheries and Wildlife (Maine IF&W) - o Maine Historic Preservation Commission (MHPC) - Maine Department of Conservation (MDC) - o US Fish & Wildlife Service (USFWS)
+- Maine Department of Environmental Protection (Maine DEP) - o Maine Department of Inland Fisheries and Wildlife (Maine IF&W) - Maine Historic Preservation Commission (MHPC) - Maine Department of Conservation (MDC) - US Fish & Wildlife Service (USFWS)

 The agencies listed above assisted this review through providing compliance information regarding each, individual agency's recommendations.
-For the purpose of determining satisfaction of LIHI certification criteria, a facility is considered in compliance with an agency requirement or recommendation if it complies at the time the LIHI certification questionnaire is filled out and has not had any material violations or formal notices of violation issued by an agency within the last year.
-If the hydropower facility has been in violation of an agency requirement or recommendation, but the applicant does not believe the violation is material, the violation must be disclosed and its materiality explained in the application.
+For the purposes of determining satisfaction of LIHI certification criteria, a facility is considered in compliance with an agency requirement or recommendation if it complies at the time the LIHI certification questionnaire is filled out and has not had any material violations or formal notices of violation issued by an agency within the last year.
+If the hydropower facility has been in violation of a agency requirement or recommendation, but the Applicant does not believe the violation is material, the violation must be disclosed and its materiality explained in the application.

-The summary tables below outline our independent conclusions as to whether the LIHI criteria have been met.
-The conclusions were drawn from information derived from the application; from information gathered directly from the applicant; and through discussions with resource agencies and others.
-Contact information for each of the resource agency personnel contacted as part of this review has been provided as Attachment A to this document.
+The summary tables below outlines our independent conclusions as to whether the LIHI criteria have been met.
+The conclusions were drawn from information derived from the application; from information gathered directly from the applicant, and through discussions with resource agencies and others.
+Copies of emails and other information key to this evaluation have been attached as a component of this Report.